How to Properly Store an Air Conditioner for the Winter

 Allow the AC to dry thoroughly before storing.

-8. Store the air conditioner in a box, in a cool, dry room
+8. Store the Air Conditioner in a Box in a Cool, Dry Room

 When buying a new unit, it would be wise not to throw the box away.
 The original packaging is the best storing container you can get for your unit.
 It should be packed neatly and tightly to avoid bugs and insects from making a home inside the unit and to prevent rodents from chewing up and damaging the wires.

-Storing it in a utility closet or storage room is best, but of you need to store the unit in the garage, place it on a raised platform or block so auto fluid and other corrosive chemicals cannot easily seep into the base of the air conditioner and damage it.
+Storing it in a utility closet or storage room is best, but if you need to store the unit in the garage, place it on a raised platform or block so auto fluid and other corrosive chemicals cannot easily seep into the base of the air conditioner and damage it.

-9. Store the unit in an upright position
+9. Store the Unit in an Upright Position

 This is to ensure that the oil remains evenly distributed and settled.
-Never store the AC on its side or on its back as this can damage the compressor.
-If it cannot be helped that the unit will be stored on its side, make sure to let it rest in the upright position for more than an hour before using it again, so the oil can resettle.
+Never store the AC on its side or its back as this can damage the compressor.
+If it cannot be helped that the unit will be stored on its side, make sure to let it rest in the upright position for more than an hour before using it again so that the oil can resettle.